ihor/NSPL/README.md

 Outputs:
 ```
-InvalidArgumentException: Argument 1 passed to calculateAge() has to be an integer > 1900 and < current year, 1800 given in /path/to/example.php on line 35
+InvalidArgumentException: Argument 1 passed to calculateAge() has to be an integer > 1900 and < current year, integer 1800 given in /path/to/example.php on line 35

 Call Stack:
     0.0002     230704   1. {main}() /path/to/example.php:0